wareya/gammakit/readme.txt

 MAYBE:
-- real structs, copied by value like arrays/dicts are (if you don't want them copied by value just use objects/instances) -- maybe just give .attr access syntax to dictionaries? (like js) (maybe use another symbol like -> or : or / so it doesn't have to decide)
+- real structs, copied by value like arrays/dicts are (if you don't want them copied by value just use objects/instances) -- maybe just give .attr access syntax to dictionaries? (like js) (maybe use another symbol like -> or : or / so it doesn't have to decide?)

 MAYBE (metaprogramming):
 - give the runtime control over interpreters of its own; runtime panics will invalidate interpreters